Current Campaigns | Who We Are |

 - Reuse Sticker Program for local businesses

-- Advocating for local and state zero waste ordinances (BYO and Skip the Stuff, and turf bans)
+- Advocating for local and state zero waste ordinances (BYO and Skip the Stuff, local single-use ordinances, and turf bans)

 - Exposing false “sustainable” solutions such as biochar and land spreading of sewage sludge

-Beyond policy, we build community through everyday practices—trash pickups, dumpster study, Buy Nothing groups, and food-from-scratch conversations.
+Beyond policy, we build community through everyday practices—trash pickups, dumpster observation, Gifting with Integrity (formerly Buy Nothing) groups on facebook, and various conversations on everyday zero waste practices.
 We are part of the national BYO-US Reduces Network.

 We are proud to be a grassroots organization rooted in community action.
 Fill out this form to get involved.